Adolf Engler: Biography

 Adolf Engler was born on March 25, 1844, in Sagan, Silesia, now Żagań, in western Poland as Heinrich Gustav Adolf Engler, and died in Berlin, Germany, on October 10, 1930.

 He studied and obtained a PhD from the University of Breslau (now Wrocław, Poland) in 1866.
-After some years of teaching, he became, in 1871, custodian of botanical collections of the Botanische Institute der Ludwig Maximilian University München (Botanical Institute of Munich), remaining there until 1878, when he accepted a professorship at the University of Kiel, where he stayed until 1884, teaching systematic botany.
+After some years of teaching, he became, in 1871, custodian of botanical collections of the Botanisches Institut der Ludwig-Maximilians-Universität München (Botanical Institute of Munich), remaining there until 1878, when he accepted a professorship at the University of Kiel, where he stayed until 1884, teaching systematic botany.
 Also in 1878, Engler was elected into Leopoldina, German Academy of Natural History.
 He went back to Breslau in 1884, as director of the Botanical Garden, succeeding Goeppert, and appointed professor of botany at the University of Breslau.
-From 1889 to 1921, Engler was a professor at University of Berlin, and director of the Berlin-Dahlem Botanical Garden, transforming it into one of the greatest botanical gardens of the world.
+From 1889 to 1921, Engler was a professor at the Friedrich Wilhelm University of Berlin, and director of the Berlin-Dahlem Botanical Garden, transforming it into one of the greatest botanical gardens of the world.

 He visited several regions of the world, enlarging the knowledge of floristic distribution, especially of Africa.